NickJohn547745/CSE3902/README.md

 * Link cannot take damage
 * Link gets stuck in walls
 * Enemy wall collision is still not quite right
+* Some tiles can be walked through that shouldn't be